Addiction affects the family.

 The mascot is the funny guy in the family.
 They try to alleviate the chaos and stress by diverting attention through humor or silly behavior.
-Mascots tend to be in motion at all times, constantly trying to make other members of the family feel better with their antics.
+Mascots always tend to be in motion, constantly trying to make other family members feel better with their antics.
 This exhausting role keeps the mascot from having to look at the reality of their family dynamic, regardless of its impact.

 The Lost Child